microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/services/advancedsecurity.md

 You can follow these steps to update a file.
 1. While viewing the alert details, click on the line of code, _Constants._ _cs_.

     ![Click on File](images/ghas/clickonfile.png)

-2. Click Edit to edit the file.
+3. Click Edit to edit the file.
 This will open up the code editor and highlight the exact location of the secret.
 In this case, it's in the .cs    file.

-3. On line 9, update the variable name as "STORAGE_ID".
+4. On line 9, update the variable name as "STORAGE_ID".

     ![Modify the Details](images/ghas/modify_variable.png)

-4. Click Commit to save changes.
+5. Click Commit to save changes.
 Enter StorageDetails for the branch name and check Create a pull request, then click Commit again.

-5. The commit was rejected because the repository has both secret and branch protection enabled.
+6. The commit was rejected because the repository has both secret and branch protection enabled.
 This is a good thing!
 It's preventing us from checking in the exposed secret.
 Let's fix this.

     ![Commit Rejected](images/ghas/commit_rejected.png)

 > **Note:** the code went up to the server, analyzed, then rejected, not stored anywhere.
-Using Secret push scanning, it catches secrets right before it becomes a problem
+Using Secret push scanning, it catches secrets right before it becomes a problem.

 > **ProTip!** This can't happen during a Pull Request.
 Once the code has pushed into topic branch, it's too late.
 PR analysis is best for dependency scanning but not secret push scanning, they are different.

 **Fixing Exposed Secrets**

 You can follow these steps to fix the exposed secret.
 1. Click Cancel to return to the code editor.

-    >Note: This scenario is all too common.
+>**Note:** This scenario is all too common.
 A developer is testing an application locally and needs to connect to a database, so what do they do?
 Of course, just put the connection string in the appsettings.json file.
 They forget to remove it before checking in the code.
 Now the secret is exposed in the repo, and not just the tip.
 The exposed credential will still be in the history.
 This is a huge security hole!

 1. On line 9, copy the STORAGE_ID value and note it down in a notepad.
 Now, replace this value with        #{STORAGE_ID}#.